ThirdAILabs/Universe/benchmarks/bolt_benchmarks/README.md

 rebuild = 128000
 ```
 * __Network Architecture__ - the way the architecture is specified in the config file depends on if it is a fully connected or DLRM model.
   * __Fully Connected Model__ - for a fully connnected model architecture the layers are specified by the `[[layers]]` sections which give the dimension, activation function, sparsity, and any other sampling paramters (or indicate that it should be autotuned).
-Ex:
+Example:
   ```toml
   [[layers]]
   dim = 256